 The District of Columbia extends financial aid to both public and private postsecondary institutions.

 Additional Financial Aid

-TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
+TheDream.US is a national organization that offers scholarships to students with or without DACA or TPS attending eligible postsecondary institutions across the country.
 In the District of Columbia, the following institution is a TheDream.US Partner College: